CrashingGuru/Build-a-thon-2025/README.md

 - Innovation and relevance to FG‑AINN goals
 - Clarity of architecture, demo and report
 - Practicality of deployment and scalability
+- Working demo - mapping to "how to win" questions below.
+- Clear Code walkthroughs.

 - How to win?
   - What are the network enhancements that you are proposing?
 How are they enabled using AI?